 On the other hand, the eero Pro 6 is a pure pain in terms of features and settings.
 It’s a bare minimum tri-band mesh router.
 And if you want any extra, you’ll have to pay a monthly fee or open up your network to Amazon.

 So in all, the eero seems more like a scheme to harvest user information, and its Wi-Fi aspect, no matter how viable or convenient, is just the means to achieve that goal.
-Yet, you have to pay for it.
+Yet, you have to pay for that.

 Looking to compare other Wi-Fi solutions?
 Check them all out here.